kennyfh/kennyfh/README.md

   </div>

 ### :man_technologist: About Me :
-- :books: Master's Degree in Logic, Computer Science and AI student
+- :books: Master's Degree in Logic, Computer Science and AI
-- :telescope: Interested in Data Science, Big Data and Cloud Computing
+- :telescope: Interested in Data Science and Machine Learning
-- :seedling: I'm currently learning Deep Learning and Azure
+- :seedling: I'm currently learning Deep Learning
 - :zap: In my free time I love to do Kung fu and read books
 - :speech_balloon: You can ask me about any topic